CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### The Strike Sequence

-Strikes are resolved one at a time as decided by the defending player (i.e., he chooses a strike to resolve, the strike is resolved, he chooses the next strike to resolve, the strike is resolved, etc.).
+Strikes are resolved one at a time as decided by the defending player (i.e., they choose a strike to resolve, the strike is resolved, they choose the next strike to resolve, the strike is resolved, etc.).

 All of the factors affecting the strike must be decided before making any rolls (2D6).
 Address these factors in the following order:

  1. The attacker may play resource cards that affect the strike (up to one card that requires skill).
- 2. The attacker may decide to use any or all of his remaining (if any) -1 modifications due to unallocated strikes (i.e., strikes in excess of the defending company's size).
+ 2. The attacker may decide to use any or all of their remaining (if any) -1 modifications due to unallocated strikes (i.e., strikes in excess of the defending company's size).
- 3. An attacking, untapped character may take a -3 modification so that he will not automatically tap.
+ 3. An attacking, untapped character may take a -3 modification so that they will not automatically tap.
- 4. A defending untapped character may take a -3 modification so that he will not automatically tap.
+ 4. A defending untapped character may take a -3 modification so that they will not automatically tap.
  5. An untapped defending character that is not (and has not been) himself the target of a strike from the same attack may tap to support a defending character.
 The defending character's prowess is modified by +1 for each supporting character.
  6. The defending player may play resource cards that affect the strike (up to one card that requires skill).

 {: .note }
-> **Note:** Even though it is not his turn, the defending player may play resource cards that affect the resolution of strikes.
+> **Note:** Even though it is not their turn, the defending player may play resource cards that affect the resolution of strikes.

 {: .note }
 > **Example:** Wendy's company at Moria consists of the untapped Beorn (7/9 Warrior/Ranger) and the wounded Frodo (1/9 Scout/Diplomat).
 Nick moves his company to Moria.
 It consists of the untapped Carambor (5/8), the untapped Ciryaher (2/7), and the tapped Gulla (5/8).
 During the site phase he declares he is facing the automatic-attack.
 Ciryaher taps and plays _A Nice Place to Hide_ to cancel the automatic-attack.